jpruiz114/widgets/ContactForm/README.md

 If possible, Google also advices not only to have different urls but different domain names.

-For this case, a default URL was provided.
+For this case, a default URL was provided (See the demo URL).

 When a user opens this default URL, the preferred language will be asked and the page will load with that language.

-The two possible options are english or spanish.
+The two possible options are **english** or **spanish**.
 More languages could be added if needed.

-The default language for this base URL will be english.
+The default language for this base URL will be **english**.

-Other two urls are provided and setup with the help of the htaccess from Apache.
+Other two urls are provided and setup with the help of the htaccess from Apache (See above).

 The same page will be opened but a GET param will differentiate which language has to be loaded.